 In January 2008 the company bolstered its management team with the appointment of Richard Klosa as Chief Technology Officer (CTO).
-Wojtek Hoch left the position of Vice President Technology after five years with company to pursue other opportunities.
 Richard Klosa brings more than a decade of technology development and management experience as an entrepreneur and digital media innovator to the company.
 In his previous role as Chief Technology Officer and Co-Founder of J!VE Media Technologies Inc., Richard led his team to a 2002 Canadian New Media Award for 'Most Promising Company' and recognition from the Branham Group as one of the Top 25 Up and Comers.
-More recently, as the Vice President of Technology at Cubic Health Inc., Richard architected and led the development of the 'Cubic Health Canadian Drug DatabaseTM', a comprehensive reporting and analytics system designed to aid Canadian employers in managing their prescription drug benefit.
 Richard graduated from Ryerson University's Radio & Television arts program with an Honours B.A.A., is a certified PMP and Solutions Developer and has authored "Building A Working Revenue Model For The Digital Distribution Of Copyrighted Media".
 Richard is a highly regarded technologist whose thoughts and opinions are sought for multiple TV shows (ROB TV, Media TV, CP24), newspaper articles, and online publications.